Utjiman/Utjiman_portfolio/README.md

 ## <a id="about-me"></a>👋 About Me

 Hi there!
 I’m a curious and driven **AI/System Developer** with a knack for solving problems and building creative solutions.
-I’m currently finishing my studies at **NBI Handelsakademin**, where I’ve been focusing on object-oriented programming and artificial intelligence.
+I recently graduated from NBI Handelsakademin where I focused on object-oriented programming and artificial intelligence.

 My recent thesis explored how metadata impacts chatbot performance in RAG systems, and I’m currently interning as a **Data Engineer at Preem**, working with **Azure Databricks** to model complex business data from different systems.